freddy38510/quasar-app-extension-ssg/README.md

 An `Array` of `Strings` for routes to be generated.

-> Note: As of quasar-app-extension-ssg [v2.0.0](https://github.com/freddy38510/quasar-app-extension-ssg/compare/v1.2.0...v2.0.0) this option is no longer necessary thanks to the crawler feature and the ability to take routes from the Vue Router configuration.
+> Note: As of quasar-app-extension-ssg [v2.0.0](https://github.com/freddy38510/quasar-app-extension-ssg/compare/v1.2.0...v2.0.0) this option is no longer necessary thanks to the crawler feature and the ability to include static routes from the router using `ssg.includeStaticRoutes` option.
 >
 > If have unlinked pages (such as secret pages) and you would like these to also be generated then you can use the ssg.routes property.